 |Core Material||True Blend Woodcore||Performance Wood & Metal||Paulownia, beech, poplar||Tubelite wood||Paulownia & Poplar|

 Our Analysis and Test Results

 With their True Blend Woodcore technology, Blizzard mixes different combinations of wood in different portions of the ski, successfully making the platform underneath your feet stiffer than the tip and tail.
-Our testers felt the Black Pearl 88 benefited from this additional stability underfoot, creating a dependable constancy - but only if we managed to stay on top of it.
-If we got a little lazy or tired, and weren't coming back to the sweet spot every turn, we found it felt a little sloppy and unreliable.
-Regardless, the Black Pearl's ability to dig railed tracks into the snow in a carved turn, and its lightning speed transition from one edge to another, earned it our carving award.
+The Black Pearl 88's ability to dig railed tracks into the snow in a carved turn, and its lightning speed transition from one edge to another, make it one of our favorite options for groomer days.
 Our ski tuners also commented on the quality construction and materials in this ski.